quidphp/routing/README.md

 ## Convention
 **QuidPHP/Routing** is built on the following conventions:
-- *Traits*: Traits filenames start with an underscore (_).
-- *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.
-- *Type*: Files, function arguments and return types are strict typed.
-- *Config*: A special $config static property exists in all classes.
-This property gets recursively merged with the parents' property on initialization.
 - *M-VC*: A route object serves as both a View and a Controller.
 There should be one route class per route.
 - *Segment*: A segment within a route path represents a dynamic value.
 It is wrapped around brackets.
 A callable that accepts or rejects the value need to be provided.
 - *Templating*: Once the route is triggered, the developer has complete control and can use any HTML rendering technology it desires.
 Or, simply use the [Quid\Base\Html](https://github.com/quidphp/base/blob/master/src/Html.php) methods to generate the HTML and use traits for reusable page components.
+- *Traits*: Traits filenames start with an underscore (_).
+- *Type*: Files, function arguments and return types are strict typed.
+- *Config*: A special $config static property exists in all classes.
+This property gets recursively merged with the parents' property on initialization.
+- *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.

 ## Overview
-**QuidPHP/Routing** contains 11 classes and traits.
+**QuidPHP/Routing** contains 13 classes and traits.
 Here is an overview:
-- [BreakException](src/BreakException.php) - Class for a break exception which breaks the root matching loop
+- [BreakException](src/BreakException.php) - Class for an exception which breaks the root matching loop
-- [Exception](src/Exception.php) - Class used for a catchable route exception, the next available route will instead be triggered
+- [Exception](src/Exception.php) - Class used for a route exception, the next available route will instead be triggered
+- [Flash](src/Flash.php) - Class for a collection containing flash-like data, manages route key
 - [Nav](src/Nav.php) - Class for storing route navigation-related data
 - [Redirection](src/Redirection.php) - Class managing a URI redirection array
 - [Request](src/Request.php) - Extended class with methods to route an HTTP request